Bruce Brown NBA Playoffs Player Props: Nuggets vs. Heat

 Bruce Brown Insights vs. the Heat

+- Brown is averaging 3.2 three-point field goal attempts per game this season, which is 9.9% of his team's attempts from beyond the arc.

-- Defensively, the Heat are second in the league, conceding 109.8 points per contest.
+- Defensively, the Heat are second in the NBA, conceding 109.8 points per game.

-- On the boards, the Heat are ranked sixth in the league, giving up 41.9 rebounds per game.
+- The Heat are the sixth-ranked squad in the NBA, giving up 41.9 rebounds per game.

-- Looking at assists, the Heat are 14th in the league, allowing 25.6 per contest.
+- Looking at assists, the Heat have given up 25.6 per game, 14th in the league.

-- Allowing 13.1 made 3-pointers per game, the Heat are the 28th-ranked squad in the NBA.
+- In terms of 3-pointers, the Heat have allowed 13.1 makes per game, 28th in the league.

 Bruce Brown vs. the Heat